 This policy covers our school's approach to Relationships and Sex Education (RSE).
-It was produced by Lisa Gaskell (PSHE Lead and Deputy Headteacher) and developed in consultation with parents, teachers and other school staff, governors and the pupils at Penwortham Primary School.
+It was produced by Lisa Gaskell (PSHE Lead and Deputy Headteacher) and developed in consultation with parents, teachers and other school staff, governors and the pupils at Penwortham Primary School in 2021.
+It has since then, been reviewed.
 We have listened and responded to all views to help strengthen the policy, ensuring that it meets the needs of all of our pupils.
 It has been approved by the school's governing body.